weng-lab/umitools/README.md

 # How to process UMI small RNA-seq data
 1. To process a fastq (`raw.fq.gz`) file from your UMI small RNA-seq data, you can first remove the 3' end small RNA-seq adapter.
 In this example, I use fastx_clipper from the FASTX-Toolkit and the adapter sequence is `TGGAATTCTCGGGTGCCAAGG`:

-`zcat raw.fq.gz | fastx_clipper -a TGGAATTCTCGGGTGCCAAGG -l 21 -c -Q33 2> raw.clipped.log | gzip -c - > clipped.fq.gz`
+`zcat raw.fq.gz | fastx_clipper -a TGGAATTCTCGGGTGCCAAGG -l 48 -c -Q33 2> raw.clipped.log | gzip -c - > clipped.fq.gz`

+`-l 48` specified the minimum length of the reads after the adapter removal.
+I use 48 since I want to make sure all reads are at least 18 nt (18 nt + 15 nt in the 5' UMI + 15 nt in the 3' UMI).

 2. To identify UMIs, you can run